jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) A large multinational group with an ultimate owner that is a New Zealand resident must provide to the Commissioner a report, for each period set by the Commissioner, that includes—
   (a) the information described in the OECD transfer pricing guidelines, Chapter V, Annex III; and (b) other information that is required by the Commissioner.
+(2) The report for a period must be provided to the Commissioner— (a) in the prescribed electronic format; and
+  (b) by the date that is 12 months after the end of the period.

+### 78H Registration for purposes of applied global anti-base erosion rules
+(1) The Commissioner may register an MNE group if it includes an entity— (a) to which the global anti-base erosion model rules apply; and (b) located in New Zealand under the applied global anti-base erosion rules.
+(2) The Commissioner must deregister an MNE group that has been registered under subsection (1) if the Commissioner is satisfied that the group no longer includes an entity that meets the requirements set out in paragraphs (a) and (b) of that subsection.
+(3) A constituent entity of an MNE group that is not registered under this section must apply to the Commissioner for registration of the MNE group by the date that is 6 months after the end of any fiscal year ending on or after 1 January 2025 in which the constituent entity meets the requirements set out in subsection (1)﻿(a) and (b).
+(4) An application for registration of an MNE group under this section must be in the form prescribed by the Commissioner and contain—
+  (a) the name of the ultimate parent entity of the MNE group; and (b) the ultimate parent entity’s tax file number, if any; and (c) any taxpayer identification numbers of the ultimate parent entity; and (d) any other information required by the Commissioner.
+(5) If an MNE group ceases to include an entity that meets the requirements set out in subsection (1)﻿(a) and (b), a constituent entity of the group must notify the Commissioner of that fact by the date that is 6 months after the end of the fiscal year in which the group ceased to include an entity that meets those requirements.
+(6) An obligation of a constituent entity of an MNE group under this section may be met by another constituent entity of the MNE group that meets the requirements set out in subsection (1)﻿(a) and (b).

+### 78I Pre-assessment annual information reporting requirements for purposes of applied global anti-base erosion rules
+(1) A constituent entity of an MNE group must provide to the Commissioner, in the prescribed electronic format, the information set out in Article 8.1.4(a) to (e) of the global anti-base erosion model rules for the MNE group for each fiscal year in which the constituent entity is—
+  (a) an entity to which the global anti-base erosion model rules apply; and (b) located in New Zealand under the applied global anti-base erosion rules.
-(2) The report for a period must be provided to the Commissioner by the date that is 12 months after the end of the period.
+(2) The information required to be provided under subsection (1) for a fiscal year must be provided to the Commissioner by,— (a) for the first fiscal year for which a member of the MNE group is required to provide a multinational top-up tax return, the date that is 18 months after the end of the fiscal year:
+  (b) otherwise, the date that is 15 months after the end of the fiscal year.
+(3) Subsection (1) does not apply to a constituent entity of an MNE group for a fiscal year for which the information set out in Article 8.1.4(a) to (e) of the global anti-base erosion model rules for the MNE group has been provided by the relevant date set out in subsection (4)—
+  (a) to a foreign competent authority that is obliged to exchange that information with the Commissioner; and (b) by—
+    (i) the ultimate parent entity of the MNE group; or (ii) another constituent entity of the MNE group that has been appointed by the MNE group to provide that information on behalf of the MNE group.
+(4) The relevant date referred to in subsection (3) is,— (a) for the first fiscal year for which a member of the MNE group is required to provide a multinational top-up tax return, the date that is 18 months after the end of the fiscal year:
+  (b) otherwise, the date that is 15 months after the end of the fiscal year.
+(5) The exclusion in subsection (3) does not apply to a constituent entity of an MNE group for a fiscal year in which the ultimate parent entity of the MNE group is located in New Zealand under the applied global anti-base erosion rules.
+(6) A constituent entity to which the exclusion in subsection (3) applies must notify the Commissioner of— (a) the identity of the entity that is providing the relevant information for the fiscal year; and (b) the jurisdiction in which that entity is located under the global anti-base erosion model rules.
+(7) A notification under subsection (6) for a fiscal year must be given by,— (a) for the first fiscal year for which a member of the MNE group is required to provide a multinational top-up tax return, the date that is 18 months after the end of the fiscal year:
+  (b) otherwise, the date that is 15 months after the end of the fiscal year.
+(8) An obligation of a constituent entity of an MNE group under this section may be met by another constituent entity of the MNE group that—
+  (a) is located in New Zealand under the applied global anti-base erosion rules; and (b) has been appointed for that purpose by the members of the MNE group located in New Zealand under the applied global anti-base erosion rules.

+### 78J Annual multinational top-up tax return
+(1) This section applies to a constituent entity located in New Zealand under the applied global anti-base erosion rules for a fiscal year in which the constituent entity is an entity to which the global anti-base erosion model rules apply.
+(2) The constituent entity must provide to the Commissioner a return for the fiscal year, in the form prescribed by the Commissioner, that shows—
+  (a) whether or not the constituent entity has a multinational top-up tax liability for the fiscal year; and (b) the amount of multinational top-up tax payable by the constituent entity for the fiscal year, if any; and (c) any other information required by the Commissioner.
+(3) The return for a fiscal year must be provided to the Commissioner by,— (a) for the first fiscal year for which the constituent entity is required to provide a return under this section, the date that is 20 months after the end of the fiscal year:
+  (b) otherwise, the date that is 16 months after the end of the fiscal year.
+(4) A return must contain a notice of the assessment required to be made under section 92BA.

 ### 79 Other annual returns
-In addition to the returns required by sections 33, 41 to 44, and 59BA, every person, whether a taxpayer or not, shall make to the Commissioner such annual returns as may be prescribed for the purposes of this Act or the Income Tax Act 2007.
+In addition to the returns required by sections 33, 41 to 44, 59BA, and 78J, every person, whether a taxpayer or not, shall make to the Commissioner such annual returns as may be prescribed for the purposes of this Act or the Income Tax Act 2007.

 ### 80 Commissioner may require other returns to be made
-In addition to the returns mentioned in sections 33, 41 to 44, 59BA, 63, and 79, every person, whether a taxpayer or not, shall, as and when required by the Commissioner, make such further or other returns as the Commissioner requires for the purposes of this Act or the Income Tax Act 2007.
+In addition to the returns mentioned in sections 33, 41 to 44, 59BA, 63, 78J, and 79, every person, whether a taxpayer or not, shall, as and when required by the Commissioner, make such further or other returns as the Commissioner requires for the purposes of this Act or the Income Tax Act 2007.

 ## Part 3A — Income statements